 should i use an additive in my RV holding-tank?

-According to the Arizona Cooperative Extension, "there are a number of commercial products available to treat & control those odors while traveling or camping in your RV.
+According to the Arizona Cooperative Extension and the EPA, "there are a number of commercial products available to treat & control those odors while traveling or camping in your RV.
 Some of the products contain chemicals which may also adversely impact the septic systems that receive your holding-tank contents and, as a result, may pollute water resources."

 local resources for RV users